eXcal1bur589/eXcal1bur589.github.io/iat-obfuscation.md

     - RegSetValueEx: Modifies the Windows registry.
     - ShellExecute: Executes programs or opens documents.

 These functions are imported from various dlls such as kernel32.dll, etc., which in the context of a legitimate application, are not malicious.
 Malware can take advantage of the functions as well to perform malicious actions against the victim operating system.
+Let's take a look at one of the code samples from the Malware Academy course.
+The code is from Process Injection - Shellcode Injection module, which goes over injecting malicious shellcode in to a remote process.
+The code utilizes several well signatured functions that surely will get detected by AV/EDR:

+    - VirtualAllocEx

+    - WriteProcessMemory

+    - VirtualProtectEx

+    - CreateRemoteThread